Does your work team structure drive operational excellence?

 If there are only three team types, what’s with all of the different names?

-The degree of self-direction given to a process work team leads to additional names for this team type.
-Multiple key performance areas results in a variety of names for focus (or special purpose) work teams.
+The degree of process work team self-direction leads to additional names for this team type.
+Multiple strategic focus areas result in a variety of focus work team names.
 How should we design jobs and budget resources to support team involvement?
 How many teams of each team type do you need?

-Example process output measures usually include the quality, safety, cost, and growth performance areas.
+Example process output measures usually fall into the quality, safety, cost, and growth performance areas.
 Cohesiveness measures include absenteeism and tardiness rates, survey score results, and retention rates.
 Most process work teams use some set of scorecard measures.
 Primarily, project work team measures look at performance to milestones and budget.
-Sadly, leaders often fail to track cohesiveness for this team type.
-Also, focus work teams often go essentially unmeasured.
+Sadly, leaders often fail to track cohesiveness for project work teams.

-Would you like to design a team structure to drive operational excellence in your organization?
+Would you like to design a team structure that drives operational excellence?